 Fluctuations in electricity and commodity prices will impact the Group's results and cash flows.
-To manage price risks associated with electricity generation, and sales of electricity and gas to retail customers the Group has established a risk framework that consists of policies on the overall limits of exposure across spot and energy derivatives markets, delegations and transaction limits for trading activity.
+To manage price risks associated with electricity generation, and sales of electricity and gas to retail customers, the Group has established a risk framework that consists of policies on the overall limits of exposure across spot and energy derivatives markets, delegations and transaction limits for trading activity.
+For the period ended 30 June 2021

 The Group utilises a range of energy derivative instruments to manage electricity price risk, both in futures and over-the-counter markets.
-These derivative instruments are classified into swaps (vanilla swaps, load-following swaps and capped swaps) and options (caps, standard options and average rate options).
+These derivative instruments are classified into swaps (standard swaps, load-following swaps and capped swaps) and options (caps, standard options and average rate options).
 Some over-the-counter caps and related derivative products include features providing the counterparty with the ability to nominate different strike prices and notional megawatt (MW) volumes (within limits) for different contract periods.
-Snowy Hydro manages the risk associated with variably nominated contracts by utilising standby, fast-start generation capacity.
+Additionally, in recent years the Group has established a portfolio of Power Purchase Agreements (PPAs) sourcing from renewable energy fuel including solar and wind to supply Retail customers.
+By utilising the standby, fast-start generation capacity from our physical generation assets, Snowy Hydro is able to match the generation and demand profiles to manage potential mismatch risks.